Treaty of Fort Wayne (1809): Negotiations

 In 1809 Harrison began to push for a treaty to open more land for white American settlement.
 The Miami, Wea, and Kickapoo were "vehemently" opposed to selling any more land around the Wabash River.
 To motivate those groups to sell their land, Harrison decided, against the wishes of President James Madison, to first conclude a treaty with the tribes who were willing to sell and use those treaties to help influence those who held out.
-In September 1809, Harrison invited the Potawatomie, Delaware, Eel Rivers, and the Miami to a meeting in Fort Wayne.
+In September 1809, Harrison invited the Potawatomie, Lenape, Eel Rivers, and the Miami to a meeting in Fort Wayne.
 During the negotiations, Harrison promised large subsidies and direct payments to the tribes if they would cede the other lands under discussion.

 Only the Miami opposed the treaty.
 They presented a copy of the Treaty of Greenville to highlight the section that guaranteed their possession of the lands around the Wabash River.
 They then explained the history of the region and how they had invited the Wea and other tribes to settle in their territory as friends.
 The Miami were concerned that the Wea leaders were not present at the negotiations even though they were the primary inhabitants of the land being sold.
 The Miami also wanted any new land sales to be paid for by the acre, and not by the tract.
 Harrison agreed to make the treaty's acceptance contingent on approval by the Wea and other tribes in the territory being purchased, but he refused to purchase land by the acre.
 He countered that it was better for the tribes to sell the land in tracts so as to prevent the Americans from only purchasing their best lands by the acre and leaving the tribes with only poor land on which to live.